MaastrichtU-IDS/best-practices/FAIR_DATA_CHECKS.md

 The FAIR (Findable, Accessible, Interoperable, Reusable) Guiding Principles are intended to facilitate the discovery and reuse of data, not only for people, but for machines.
 Read the full paper [here](https://www.nature.com/articles/sdata201618).

+You can find a list of various websites to assess if a resource is FAIR at https://fairassist.org

 ## Findable 🔎

 The first step in (re)using data is to find them.
 Metadata and data should be easy to find for both humans and computers.
 Machine-readable metadata are essential for automatic discovery of datasets and services, so this is an essential component of the [FAIRification process](https://www.go-fair.org/fair-principles/fairification-process/).